isaacrobinson2000/CursorCreate/README.md

  - numpy
  - PySide2

-Once all of these dependencies are installed in your python environment (using a virtual environment is recomended) you can pull down this repository using a git clone as below:
+Once all of these dependencies are installed in your python environment (using a virtual environment is recommended) you can pull down this repository using a git clone as below:

 ```bash
 git clone https://github.com/isaacrobinson2000/CursorCreate.git